Differentially Private Fine-tuning of Language Models: Related Work

 \section{Related Work}

 \paragraph{More on DP learning:} Some work studies private language models on more traditional architectures such as LSTMs~\citep{HochreiterS97}, either training with DPSGD~\citep{McMahanRTZ18,CarliniLEKS19} or related heuristics~\citep{RamaswamyTMAMB20}.
 Though pre-training on public data is suggested~\citep{McMahanRTZ18}, public data appears to only be used in one of these works for honest hyperparameter selection~\citep{RamaswamyTMAMB20}.
 A few more recent works consider training LLMs with DP. \citet{AnilGGKM21} privately train BERT-Large from scratch, compared to our work which focuses on private fine-tuning. ~\citep{HooryFTCELNSBHM21, BasuRNMSM21} perform private full fine-tuning of BERT models. \citet{HooryFTCELNSBHM21} achieve accuracy which is comparable to the non-private model, but additionally supplement the public pre-training data with additional domain-relevant material, while we use off-the-shelf pre-trained models. \cite{BasuRNMSM21} observe significant drops in utility, compared to our parameter-efficient methods which do not.
 While~\citet{KerriganST20} consider public pre-training and private fine-tuning, their experiments are on much smaller architectures (i.e., feedforward networks with three hidden layers).
+A simultaneous work of~\cite{GinartVZG22} investigates private \emph{prediction} (rather than learning) for next-token prediction.
+A subsequent work by~\cite{SengeIH21} also investigates the effect of private fine-tuning on various NLP tasks.